 What to do there: This gallery contains the most stunning examples of Baroque art in the world, so make sure you spend some time there exploring the style.
 You’ll need to buy tickets ahead of time for the sessions, so get them early so you don’t miss out.
 And afterward, walk outside and explore the garden.
 This idyllic garden is filled with orange trees and flowers and is a lovely, relaxing place to recover from the busyness of the city.

 What to do there: Have an Italian coffee at the Illy Kiosk and then shop!
+Find your own hidden gems in Rome.
 You’ll find lots of popular Italian shops in this area like Zara, Massimo Dutti, La Rinascente and mega bookstore La Feltrinelli.
 So go into every store and just see what catches your eye!

 #12 – Cimitero Acattolico